Olympic symbols: Rings

-The rings are five interlocking rings, coloured blue, yellow, black, green, and red on a white field, known as the "Olympic rings".
+The Olympic rings consist of five interlocking rings, coloured blue, yellow, black, green, and red on a white field.
 The symbol was originally created in 1913 by Coubertin.
-He appears to have intended the rings to represent the five inhabited continents: Europe, America, Asia, Africa, and Oceania.
-According to Coubertin, the colours of the rings together with the white of the background included the colours composing every competing country's flag at the time.
+Although the colors of the rings were later said to be representations of individual continents, Coubertin originally only meant the number of rings to "represent the five parts of the world now won over to Olympism."
+According to Coubertin, the colours of the rings, along with the white background, represented the colours of every competing country's flag at the time.
 Upon its initial introduction, Coubertin stated the following in the August 1913 edition of Olympique:

-In his article published in the Olympic Revue the official magazine of the International Olympic Committee in November 1992, the American historian Robert Barney explains that the idea of the interlaced rings came to Pierre de Coubertin when he was in charge of the USFSA, an association founded by the union of two French sports associations and until 1925, responsible for representing the International Olympic Committee in France: The emblem of the union was two interlaced rings (like the vesica piscis typical interlaced marriage rings) and originally the idea of Swiss psychiatrist Carl Jung: for him, the ring symbolized continuity and the human being.
+In his article published in November 1992 in the Olympic Revue, the official magazine of the IOC, American historian Robert Barney explained that the idea of the interlaced rings came to Coubertin when he was in charge of the USFSA.
+This association was founded by the union of two French sports associations and, until 1925, was responsible for representing the IOC in France.
+The emblem of the USFSA was two interlaced rings.
+Barney noted that Swiss psychiatrist Carl Jung considered circles to symbolise wholeness and that their linkage symbolized continuity.

-The 1914 Congress was suspended due to the outbreak of World War I, but the symbol and flag were later adopted.
-They officially debuted at the 1920 Summer Olympics in Antwerp, Belgium.
+The 1914 Olympic Congress was suspended due to the outbreak of World War I, so the symbol and flag officially debuted at the 1920 Summer Olympics in Antwerp, Belgium.

 The symbol's popularity and widespread use began during the lead-up to the 1936 Summer Olympics in Berlin.
-Carl Diem, president of the Organizing Committee of the 1936 Summer Olympics, wanted to hold a torchbearers' ceremony in the stadium at Delphi, site of the famous oracle, where the Pythian Games were also held.
-For this reason he ordered construction of a milestone with the Olympic rings carved in the sides, and that a torchbearer should carry the flame along with an escort of three others from there to Berlin.
-The ceremony was celebrated but the stone was never removed.
-Later, two American authors, Lynn and Gray Poole, when visiting Delphi in the late 1950s, saw the stone and reported in their History of the Ancient Games that the Olympic rings design came from ancient Greece.
+Carl Diem, president of the Organizing Committee for the 1936 Summer Olympics, wanted to hold a torchbearers's ceremony in the stadium at Delphi, the site of the famous oracle where the Pythian Games were also held.
+For this reason, he ordered the construction of a milestone with the Olympic rings carved in the sides and that a torchbearer should carry the flame along with an escort of three others from there to Berlin.
+The ceremony was celebrated, but the stone was never removed.
+Later, American authors Lynn and Gray Poole, when visiting Delphi in the late 1950s, saw the stone and reported in their History of the Ancient Games that the Olympic rings design came from ancient Greece.
 This has become known as "Carl Diem's Stone".
 This created a myth that the symbol had an ancient Greek origin.